jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

 for testing
 #################################################################################

-When working with just the `Integrated Development Environment (IDE)`_, I have the following windows open
+When working with just the `Integrated Development Environment (IDE)`_, I have the following Windows open

 explorer on left
 ---------------------------------------------------------------------------------